bleonardb3/Proof-of-Technology/DSX/README.md

 ### Step 2.
 Create a project

-1. Click on the left hand side "hamburger" icon and then click on My Projects to see a list of your projects.
+1. Click on Projects > View All Projects to see a list of your projects.
 You should only see a default project.

  >  <img src="https://github.com/IBMDataScience/wow-lab-to-production/blob/master/images/my-projects.png?raw=true"/>